ml-archive/blog/source/_posts/2018-11-23-ar-web-summit.md

 Right now their focus is to get developers and creators to build and test everyday use cases on the platform and then later they will be able to sell the headseat to consumers.
 They recently had a [developers conference](https://www.magicleap.com/conference) to showcase what is possible with Magic Leap and inspire new ideas.

-When asked about the future of those new technologies, 5-10 years down the road, Brenda Freeman said:
+When asked about the future of those new technologies, 5-10 years down the road, Freeman said:
 >“We believe this will be the next disruptive computing platform in the generation to come”

 Another great take-away from her talk was: